 Renaissance pie recipes often called for wine, nuts, fruits, herbs, spices, and minced meats.
-Seventeenth century pies were somewhat smaller and chewier than today's pies, spiced, and highly sweetened with sugar or honey.
+Seventeenth century pies were usually smaller and chewier than today's pies, spiced, and highly sweetened with sugar or honey.
+They were very similar to today's scotch pies in appearance.

 The edges of the pies were often crimped for decoration and on festive occasions, their top crusts were decorated with comfits and molded sugar paste, and they had flavored sugars strewn over them.
 Violet and rose flavored sugars were favored.
 Occasionally, the top crusts were extravagantly gilded with an edible gold leaf when served to nobility at royal banquets.